csprance/cs_replace_instance/README.md

     * Restart Modo

 ## Other
-Based on the kit by Muha on the foundry forums.
+Based on the idea for the kit by Muha on the foundry forums.